 Hough landed a straight dramatic role when he guest starred on the TV show Nashville as an actor who gets entangled with Hayden Panettiere's character of Juliette.
 And he got to sing when he portrayed Corny Collins for NBC's live musical production Hairspray Live! in December 2016.
 Hough also danced the salsa with Gina Rodriguez in a fantasy sequence on Jane the Virgin.

 'Family Dance Off,' 'American Ninja Warrior'

-Among Hough's other TV gigs are hosting the competition Family Dance Off in 2013 and co-hosting, with sister Julianne, The Disney Parks' Magical Christmas Celebration in 2016.
-Plus, he has competed in the celebrity edition of American Ninja Warrior for NBC’s annual Red Nose Day charity fundraising campaign.
+Hough hosted the competition Family Dance Off in 2013, and in 2015 he joined Mark Ballas for HGTV's Mark & Derek's Excellent Flip, in which they worked together to renovate a house so they could make a profit by flipping it.
+Hough also has competed in the celebrity edition of American Ninja Warrior for NBC’s annual Red Nose Day charity fundraising campaign.

 In addition to his great success as a dancer and choreographer, Hough makes music, such as when he and longtime friend Mark Ballas formed the Ballas Hough Band.

 Hough also directed and starred in the video for Michael Bublé's "I Believe In You," and danced with violinist and friend Lindsey Stirling in the video "The Arena."